 Ready to get started on this simple Granny Shawl?

-Keep on scrolling down to find the granny shawl details and free crochet pattern!
-Let me know what you think after you make one!
-Happy Crocheting Friends!
+Keep on scrolling down to find the granny shawl details and free written crochet pattern or watch the Youtube tutorial on this granny shawl too!

 The Granny Crochet Shawl Pattern Details